 - Pollutant levels reported in app: What does the app tell you about your air quality?
 A detailed look at various pollutants is more useful than a broad “good/fair/poor” air quality rating.

 In recent years, however, the EPA has reported that the typical air quality indoors (where we spend about 90 percent of our time) is much worse than it is outside, with some airborne pollutants two to five times more concentrated in the home than outdoors.
 These pollutants include combustion byproducts, pet dander, mold, pesticides, ozone, natural gasses like radon, and the all-encompassing category of volatile organic compounds (VOCs), which include everything from formaldehyde to trichloroethylene to chloroform.
 (These gasses can be 10 times higher indoors than outdoors.)

 And none of this stuff is healthy to breathe.

 Do air purifiers protect you?
-The experts (including the EPA) say that HEPA (High Efficiency Particulate Air) filters are effective at reducing airborne contaminants of all types—including viruses—but are careful to note that on their own they are not enough to protect you from viruses and bacteria, and that you should still be practicing the standard battery of safeguards even if you have a great purifier on hand.
-That said, a purifier won’t hurt, and they are also effective at reducing (but not eliminating) indoor pollution.
+The experts (including the EPA) say that HEPA (High Efficiency Particulate Air) filters are effective at reducing airborne contaminants of all types—including viruses—but are careful to note that on their own they are not enough to protect you from viruses and bacteria, and that you should still practice the standard battery of safeguards even if you have a great purifier on hand.
+That said high-quality air filters are effective at reducing (but not eliminating) indoor pollution.

-At TechHive, we generally focus our air purifier coverage on smart devices; models that have some level of app support and wireless connectivity.
-While we don’t have the facilities to scientifically test the pollution-reduction claims of each purifier, we do report on the manufacturers’ specifications on that front, and you’ll find some guidance regarding those claims in our “what to look for” section, below.
+While we don’t have the facilities to scientifically test the pollution-reduction claims of each purifier, we do report on the manufacturers’ specifications on that front.